realityexpander/How_to_program_from_ground_up/Hardware.md

   - It also has a "program counter" to keep track of the current instruction in memory that the CPU is executing.
   - Has an "ALU" (Arithmetic Logic Unit) to perform basic arithmetic and logical operations.
       - How does an ALU work?
-        > - Learn how computers add numbers and build a 4 bit adder circuit
+        > - Learn how computers add numbers and build a 4-bit adder circuit
         > - https://youtu.be/wvJc9CZcvBc
-  - May contain a small amount of "cache" memory (very fast memory near the CPU circuits) to speed up access to main memory.
+  - It May contain a small amount of "cache" memory (extremely quick memory near the CPU circuits) to speed up access to the main memory.
-  - CPU's are where the execution of each instruction happens.
+  - CPUs are where the execution of each instruction happens.

 - ## The Configurable Computer
-   - ### BIG IDEA - Instead of putting all the functions for a task into a single computer, define for a standardized interface to connect different devices together to perform a task.
+   - ### BIG IDEA — Instead of putting all the functions for a task into a single computer, define for a standardized interface to connect different devices to perform a task.

     - By arranging the basic electronic components in particular patterns to achieve a specific narrow specialized task, like storing data on some medium, measuring sensors, controlling a motor, displaying an image, etc.